khbsd/monk-springtime/README.md

 ### Hand of Ultimate Mercy
  - Bless a companion with your lips of life.
 They return from death with 4d10 plus your Wisdom Modifier hit points.

+## Level 12
+### Separate the Chaff
+ - When you bring a creature down to fewer than 24 plus your proficiency bonus hit points, it dies immediately and all nearby creatures within 3m take 1d6 Force Damage.

+### Skilled Hands
+ - Your hands know the intricacies of most living things like their backs.
+Your strikes deal an additional double your Wisdom Modifier in Bludgeoning Damage, and ignore Resistance and Immunity to Bludgeoning damage.